hdShang/arxiv-daily/docs/cs-CL/2025-08-01/papers/250808283v1-minionsllm-a-task-adaptive-framework-for-the-training-and-control-of.md

 ---
 layout: default
-title: MinionsLLM: a Task-adaptive Framework For The Training and Control of Multi-Agent Systems Through Natural Language
+title: "MinionsLLM: a Task-adaptive Framework For The Training and Control of Multi-Agent Systems Through Natural Language"
 ---

 # MinionsLLM: a Task-adaptive Framework For The Training and Control of Multi-Agent Systems Through Natural Language